buildbot/buildbot/master/docs/developer/rtype-build.rst

     :attr integer number: the number of this build (sequential for a given builder)
     :attr integer builderid: id of the builder for this build
     :attr integer buildrequestid: build request for which this build was performed, or None if no such request exists
-    :attr integer slaveid: the slave this build ran on
+    :attr integer workerid: the slave this build ran on
     :attr integer masterid: the master this build ran on
     :attr timestamp started_at: time at which this build started
     :attr boolean complete: true if this build is complete